alemangui/pizzicato/README.md

 <a name="distortion"/>
 ### Distortion ([example](https://alemangui.github.io/pizzicato/#distortion))
-The distortion effect adds an "override" to the sound, similar to the ones found in guitar amps.
+The distortion effect adds a basic "override" to the sound.
 The distortion effect only takes one parameter:
 * ```gain``` _(min: 0, max: 1, defaults to 0.5)_: Amount of distortion applied.

 Example: